UK reports 40,004 new COVID-19 cases, 61 deaths - daily data | Health

 UK reports 40,004 new COVID-19 cases, 61 deaths - daily data

-The United Kingdom reported 40,004 confirmed new cases of COVID-19 on Sunday, compared with 40,942 the previous day, official daily data showed.
+The United Kingdom reported 40,004 confirmed new cases of COVID-19 on Sunday, taking the seven-day total to 287,205, a 9.4% rise over the previous seven-day period, official daily data showed.

-The data also showed 61 new deaths from the virus were reported on Sunday, compared with 150 the day before, as measured in deaths within 28 days of a positive test.
+The data also showed 61 new deaths from the virus, as measured in deaths within 28 days of a positive test, were reported on Sunday, raising the seven-day toll to 1,029, a 5.9% drop compared with the previous seven days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)